We're here to help!CALL TODAY: 954-568-3636

 Florida is a pure comparative negligence state, meaning that any compensation you are entitled to will be reduced by the amount your own negligence contributed to the accident.
 For example, if it is determined that the property owner was negligent, but your failure to pay attention contributed 20 percent to the accident, your compensation will be reduced by 20 percent.

 After slipping and falling on someone else’s property, you may be entitled compensation for your injuries, your financial losses, and your pain and suffering.
 Unfortunately, getting the compensation you deserve is incredibly difficult without the assistance of an experienced trip and fall attorney.
 David I. Fuchs can give you the help you need to put your life back together.
-If you’ve been injured in a slip and fall accident, call the Law Offices of David I. Fuchs at (954) 568-3636, or contact us online for a free consultation.
+If you’ve been injured in a slip and fall accident, call David I. Fuchs, Injury & Accident Lawyer, P.A. at (954) 568-3636, or contact us online for a free consultation.

 If you cannot come to the Fort Lauderdale office, accident attorney David I. Fuchs will send a representative to see you.
 His staff speaks English and Spanish.
 Se habla Inglés y Español.